 💮Marjorie Kinnan Rawlings💮

 Marjorie Kinnan Rawlings (Aug.
 8, 1896 - 1953) Author of The Yearling, and Cross Creek.
+Almost all of the books she wrote were based on real people and her life as she lived it in Cross Creek.
 For a northern girl, she sure knew how to live like a southern lady!
-I first read about her in Victoria magazine years ago, and fell in love with her idyllic life in Ocala, in central Florida.
+I first read about her in Victoria magazine years ago, and fell in love with her idyllic life in Alachua County, in central Florida.
+And even though her life was hard, she remained from 1928, until her death in 1953.

 MARJORIE KINNAN RAWLINGS STATE HISTORIC SITE